-Getting a home equity line of credit or HELOC looks to be popular move in 2024.
-The best HELOC rates are still very reasonable, and property values are appreciating in much of the US.
+Getting a home equity line of credit or HELOC continue to be a popular move going into 2025.
+We suggest that you shop lenders for the best HELOC rates that are still very reasonable, and property values are appreciating in much of the US.

 heloc rates